omgateRepo/DS-proforma/docs/features/real-estate-projects.md

   - **Multiple months:** comma-separated month indexes (e.g., `0,1,2`).
 When multiple months are chosen, optionally specify the percentage of the total allocated per month (must add up to 100%).
 - These options let finance teams stage retainers, progress draws, or recurring soft costs without juggling separate entries, and all inputs in the modal are required to keep the cashflow in sync.

-### 6.5 Carrying Costs Tab
+### 6.5 Funding Tab
-The Carrying tab now mirrors the Revenue tab’s pattern: a single **Add** menu that lets users pick which cost bucket to add rows under.
-Supported buckets (MVP):

-1. **Loans**
-2. **Property Tax**
-3. **Management Fees**

-Each bucket renders its own table with per-line totals plus a modal for add/edit (consistent UI with other tabs).
-Delete controls remain hidden (global rule) except within the modal confirmation step.
-Every carrying-cost modal field is required before save to avoid ambiguous cashflow rows.
+- Centralizes sponsor equity (GP contributions) and construction/bridge loans while referencing other tabs for read-only context.
+Nothing here mutates Hard/Soft/Revenue data—it simply layers financing controls on top for modeling and Metrics.
+- Layout mirrors other tabs: each section gets a dedicated card, table, and scoped Add button.

+#### 6.5.1 GP Contributions
+- **Purpose** – capture one-time capital infusions from GP partners.
+Values roll into the cashflow (single-month inflow) and power the Metrics tab’s Founders Equity calculation.
+- **Modal fields**
+  - `partner` dropdown (Darmon, Sherman; future list-driven).
+  - `amount_usd`.
+  - `contribution_month` (month index; renders Month N + calendar hint on input).
+- **Listing UI**
+  - Columns: Partner, Amount, Month (with helper), Actions.
+  - Empty-state messaging nudges users to add contributions.
+- **Behavior** – Save injects the inflow into cashflow, updates Metrics, and persists in the shared API payloads just like revenue/expense rows.

-#### 6.5.1 Loans
+#### 6.5.2 Loans
 - **Item Structure**
   - `title` (freeform, e.g., “Bridge Loan A”).
   - `loan_mode`: `interest_only` or `amortizing`.
   - `loan_amount_usd`.
   - `loan_term_months` (integer).
   - `interest_rate_pct` (APR).
-  - `funding_month` (month offset when proceeds hit the cashflow; displays Month N + calendar hint like other inputs).
+  - `funding_month` (month offset when proceeds hit cashflow; Month N helper included).
   - `repayment_start_month` (first month debt service leaves the account).
 - **Cashflow Behavior**
-  - Funding month injects a positive inflow equal to `loan_amount_usd` (shown on the cashflow grid under Carrying Costs → Loans → `Funding` line so it still groups with the debt story).
+  - Funding month injects a positive inflow equal to `loan_amount_usd` (still grouped under Carrying Costs → Loans in the grid).
   - For **amortizing loans**:
-    - Compute a level monthly payment using the standard amortization formula.
+    - Compute a level monthly payment via the amortization formula.
-    - Split each month’s payment into two sub-lines in the Carrying Costs section: `Loan – Interest` and `Loan – Principal`.
+    - Split each payment into `Loan – Interest` and `Loan – Principal` sub-lines in Carrying Costs.
-    - Continue until the term ends or the balance hits zero.
+    - Continue until the term ends or the balance is zero.
   - For **interest-only loans**:
-    - Monthly outflow = `loan_amount_usd * rate / 12` (still rendered as the `Loan – Interest` sub-line).
+    - Monthly outflow = `loan_amount_usd * rate / 12` (rendered as `Loan – Interest`).
-    - During the month immediately **before** the term ends, insert a lump-sum outflow equal to the original principal labeled `Loan – Principal Payoff`.
+    - The month immediately **before** the term ends posts a lump-sum outflow equal to the original principal labeled `Loan – Principal Payoff`.

+### 6.6 Carrying Costs Tab
+The Carrying tab now mirrors the Revenue tab’s pattern: a single **Add** menu that lets users pick which cost bucket to add rows under.
+Supported buckets (MVP):

+1. **Property Tax**
+2. **Management Fees**

+Each bucket renders its own table with per-line totals plus a modal for add/edit (consistent UI with other tabs).
+Delete controls remain hidden (global rule) except within the modal confirmation step.
+Every carrying-cost modal field is required before save to avoid ambiguous cashflow rows.

-#### 6.5.2 Property Tax (Construction vs Stabilized)
+#### 6.6.1 Property Tax (Construction vs Stabilized)
 - **Dual-line model**
   - The Add → Property Tax modal now includes a required `tax_phase` selector with two options: **Construction RE Tax** and **Stabilized RE Tax**.
   - Each project should capture **exactly two** property-tax rows (one per phase).
 The UI pre-labels the row title accordingly (`Construction RE Tax` / `Stabilized RE Tax`), though users can append context in parentheses if needed.